 What rocks and streams around Nuremberg tell us

-From Nuremberg, this cycle tour takes you east past the zoo through the Nuremberg Reichswald forest.
-Past rock formations, gorges and lakes, the route returns along the banks of the Pegnitz.
+From Nuremberg, this cycle tour takes you eastwards past the zoo through the Nuremberg Reichswald forest.
+You cycle past rock formations, gorges and lakes on your way back along the banks of the Pegnitz.

 Nürnberg